mjhorvath/Datsville/scripts/mpd2json/readme.txt

 [input path] must be an MPD or XMPD file.

-You will need to use an external tool to pretty-print the JSON.
+You will need to use an external utility to pretty-print the JSON file.
 There are several JSON pretty-printers online.